LeandroHaraoka/design-patterns/AbstractFactory/AbstractFactoryFundamentals.md

 }
 ```

 - At the client side, the application chooses products family according to the configuration or system environment.
 So, it initializes the concrete factory of this family.
+Client uses only interfaces declared by Abstract Factory and Abstract Products.

 ```
 static void Main(string[] args)